++ Closed Saturday 17-friday 23 February. Your order may be delayed ++

 Quick Mozzarella or Farmers cheese are cheeses that produce acid whey.

 1. Use it in soups and stews where ever water is required.
-You will be adding more than flavor to your recipe!
+You will be adding more than flavour to your recipe!

 2. Add it to your smoothies or protein shakes in the morning or anytime to get that added extra healthy boost we all need.